There are better options than over-paying for 500 channels you don't watch.

-The days of 500+ channel packages, of which you really only watch maybe 5 or 10, are no longer viable.
-People like you and me are looking at our cable bills, which can be north of a hundred bucks each month, and wondering why in the world we're paying so much.
+Cable companies are losing thousands of customers each month because people have realized they don't need hundreds of channels.
+People like you and me are looking at our cable bills, which can be over a hundred bucks each month, and wondering – “Why in the world are we paying so much for this???”

 People are cutting their cable in droves.
-(S&P Global Market Intelligence reported that over 800,000 U.S. customers canceled their pay TV subscriptions in the 2nd quarter of 2016 and it's accelerating, so who knows how many are cutting today!)
+(S&P Global Market Intelligence reported that over 3.5 million U.S. customers canceled their pay TV subscriptions in 2017 and it's accelerating!)

 Cable TV packages are like buffets – there are a handful of things you like and the rest you never eat.